ngs-docs/2021-august-remote-computing/09-automation-snakemake.Rmd

 ```
 snakemake --version
 ```
+As of August 2021, the snakemake version is 6.7.0; yours should be that version or later.

-Add two bioinformatics software to the snakemake environment: `fastqc` and `salmon`
+Next, add two bioinformatics software to the snakemake environment: `fastqc` and `salmon`

 ```
 conda install -y fastqc salmon
 ```
+These are two packages that we will use for bioinformatics work.

 ## More setup